cchudzicki-ocw-testing/RES.2-008-summer-2020/content/pages/instructor-insights.md

 ---
 content_type: page
-description: This page presents information on how the MITES course on THermodynamics and Climate Change was taught.
+description: This page presents information on how the MITES course on Thermodynamics and Climate Change was taught.
 draft: false
 title: Instructor Insights
 uid: 957019e6-08c0-4070-b8a4-0d37998d6884
 ---
-Below, Dr. Peter Godart describes various aspects of how he taught the MITES course on thermodynamics and climate change in the summer of 2020.
+Below, Dr. Peter Godart describes various aspects of how he taught the MITES course *Thermodynamics and Climate Change* in the summer of 2020.

-**OCW:** Who were the students in your MITES course on *Thermodynamics and Climate Change*?
-How much grounding did they have in physics and climate science?

-**Peter Godart:** Thermodynamics and Climate Change was taught for several years through MITES Semester (formerly MOSTEC), offered by MIT's Office of Engineering Outreach Programs.
-This summer program is for highly motivated rising 12th grade students from diverse and underrepresented backgrounds.
-Prerequisites for the course include single variable calculus, a course in either chemistry or physics, and familiarity with the Python programming language, though many students were able to fill necessary gaps in the first two weeks of the course.

 **OCW:** What approach did you take in developing the online textbook for this course?